shubham1925/Dijkstra-Algorithm-Planner/README.md

 ## **Running the code:**

+There are two .py files

+1. pointrobot.py
+2. rigidrobot.py

-Run the code on the commandline using the follwoing command `python3 main.py`
+Run the code on the commandline using the follwoing command `python3 pointrobot.py` and `rigidrobot.py`